Lake Tahoe Wolf

 babies alive with a formula designed to mimic the mother's milk as closely as possible.
 A dog's natural milk is

-give the babies the benefits of raw fresh foods, use the formulas that follow.
-More details can be gained by
+to give the babies the benefits of raw fresh foods, use the formulas that follow.
+More details can be gained

 Cats, or The Complete Herbal Handbook for the Dog and Cat by

-excerpts.
-Always consult with your veterinarian to be sure you are on the right track.
-There are also
+consult with your veterinarian to be sure you are on the right track.
+There are also some very good organic

-some very good canine puppy formulas found at quality pet food stores, that can be substituted or used along
+canine puppy formulas found at quality pet food stores, that can be substituted or used along with the

 Make sure you feed each puppy separately, from his